soyuz43/Cognitive-Warfare-A-Practical-Guide-for-Semiotic-Tacticians/README.md

 You will learn to operate where traditional defenses collapse —
 in drift, in ambiguity, in the pre-coherence noise where new orders struggle to emerge.

-The smell of copper lingers after a semiotic kill.
+The smell of copper lingers.
 It doesn’t go away.

 This work is dangerous.